Former Monroe Police officer indicted for assaulting an arrestee and attempting to cover it up - NewsBreak

 MONROE, La. ( KTVE/KARD ) — On Thursday, October 28, 2021, a United States attorney announced that former Monroe Police officer, Jared Desadier, was indicted for Willfully Depriving an Individual of their Right to be Free from Unreasonable Seizure and Witness Tampering.
 According to the indictment, it alleges that on April 21, 2020, Desadier used unjustified force against an arrestee by kicking them in the face and head area.

 The assault caused bodily injury and involved the use of a dangerous weapon (a shod foot).
-The indictment alleges that the former officer attempted to cover up his misconduct by engaging in misleading conduct towards his supervisors.Two injured in shooting on Louisiana Ave; LPD investigating
+The indictment alleges that the former officer attempted to cover up his misconduct by engaging in misleading conduct towards his supervisors.Teenage girl kidnapped, stabbed and left for dead

 The arrestee complained in the presence of the supervising officers that they had been assaulted during the arrest.
 Desadier claimed that he had not touched or harmed the arrestee.
 The former officer blamed the arrestee’s injuries on a fall.